Act of Faith (album)

 It was the last studio album to feature founding member and guitarist Dan Nastasi.
 It features the debuts of bassist Christopher "Junior" LaPlante and keyboardist Kevin Powers.
 A video was shot for the song "Mr. Hand."

 Critical reception

-The Toronto Star noted that the band "gnaw away at hardcore, power pop an the heavier end of psychedelia and don't shy from tossing samples and snatches from instruments other than the basic guitars, bass and drums into the mix."
+The Toronto Star noted that the band "gnaw away at hardcore, power pop and the heavier end of psychedelia and don't shy from tossing samples and snatches from instruments other than the basic guitars, bass and drums into the mix."